 How do women experience gender barriers in business?
 Do all women see gender as a barrier, or do there exist bigger, more important questions related to overall equity?
-When I asked four women about their experiences in business, they dug deep into the question; their replies were unexpected and eye-opening.
+When I asked four women about their experiences in business, they dug deep into the question; their replies were eye-opening.
 This piece for The Rochester Business Journal, a local business-focused weekly, is an example of how a story can unfold unexpectedly.

 Read my article find out what they had to say.

-This story examining the current state of contraception---access, in particular---was the most important piece of writing I've ever done.
+This story examining the state of contraception -- access, in particular -- remains the most important piece of writing I have ever done.
 The Rochester Business Journal, a local business-focused weekly, includes a themed Special Report section.
 My piece for the Women's Health Special Report explores how the issues surrounding contraception impact women across the socioeconomic spectrum.
-I spent weeks researching the topic and interviewing women who have dedicated their careers to educating women and people with a female reproductive system about contraception options.
+I spent weeks researching the topic and interviewing women who have dedicated their careers to educating women and people with a uterus about contraception options.

 Please read the work I am most proud of; share it with all the women AND men in your life!

 Talking with four accomplished, professional women about what they read for inspiration was a treat for this writer.
 The Rochester Business Journal, a local business-focused weekly, publishes a special supplement in conjunction with the annual Athena Awards celebration.
 The Athena Awards are known as Rochester’s premier business awards and aim to celebrate the area’s most influential professional women for their significant contributions to our community – personally and professionally.

 Read about what these inspiring women read for their own inspiration.

 Adirondack Life is a a glossy outdoor lifestyle magazine with a national circulation of 50,000 focused on the Adirondack region and North Country of New York State.

 The idea for my story pitch came from the Betty Murphy article I wrote for Suburban News.